massimiliano76/data-visualizations-and-maps/README.md

 ## Sources

 Sources and references are in the presentation.
+Use LibreOffice Impress Version: 6.2.8.2 (x64) or a similar version on macOS.
+Alternatively, you can have a look at the PDF version in the same folder.

 Data was taken from here in March: